Normalisation 3: grammar

 The following is background information.
 It is not required reading for these who wish to learn Early Middle English.
 If you're looking for a description of Early Middle English grammar, see eME language.

-principles 3 & 4 - background
+principles 3 & 4

-Principles 3 & 4 are as follows:
+Principles 3 & 4 appear as follows in Normalisation 1: principles:

 - stem alternation and other complexities or anomalies within a given paradigm (noun, verb etc), are excluded from the core eME grammar when evidence of levelling exists in that paradigm in a text dated before 1250;